Skip to content

 Removing "PinListPlacement="Replace" from the XML file will simply add pinned apps to the TaskBar and make it different from the default one.

-Using the same Configuration Profile that we used for the Windows 10 Start Menu layout, we can install a Custom Taskbar layout with Intune.
-Prior to the end user logging in for the first time, the policy must be implemented.
+With the same Configuration Profile employed for the Windows 10 Start Menu layout, we can install a Custom layout on the Windows 11 Taskbar using Intune.
+Before the end user logging in for the first time, the policy must be implemented.

 To do this, login into your Intune account using this link, and click on All Services->Devices-> Windows